-What is Florida's Wildlife Management Area System?
+What are Wildlife Management Areas?

 Who uses Wildlife Management Areas?

 Due to excellent wildlife and habitat management, the wildlife management area system is enjoyed by many of Florida’s anglers, hunters, wildlife viewers and boaters.
 These interests alone support more than 220,000 jobs in Florida and have an economic impact of $25 billion.
 Bicyclists, horseback riders, paddlers, photographers and other outdoor enthusiasts also enjoy these wild lands.